 Online Advocacy Tips

 Help animals with a click of your mouse!
 Thanks to technology, standing up for animals has never been easier.
 Learn to use your computer or mobile device to fight for strong, animal-friendly laws.
-You can download the following tips as a one-sheet PDF at the end of this page to print and distribute at events.

 Your Legislators Are On Social Media & You Should Be, Too